 Sort Out The List

 You’ve probably got the longest list you’ve ever seen once you’ve noted absolutely everything down.
 Now it’s time to sort it out.
 You should it room by room and by priority.
 If there is anything that is classed as important from any surveys you should do these first.
 You could also break the list down into categories that include plumbing, electrics, plastering, painting and decorating and interior design, there is no right or wrong way to do this.
+When you start to prioritize your list, you can look deeper into certain aspects, such as which brands bring more value for money, and which will result in better resale value.
+This is, no doubt, the fun bit!
+You have the opportunity to research everything that will work for the aesthetics of the home and your wallet.
+If you’ve been looking into Kirsch Drapery Hardware or been lusting after AXOR faucets, let your inner interior designer go wild, but be ruthless, because you will have to start crossing out 90% of your list!

 Look For Help